rancher-sandbox/rancher-node-image/getting-started.md

 ## Add the MachineRegistration

 We need to add a MachineRegistration object to tell the operator to start listening for registrations.
-This can be done by applying the yaml:
+This can be done by applying the following yaml:

+Note: You may need to adjust the device to be `/dev/sda/` or whatever device you are installing into.
 ```
 apiVersion: rancheros.cattle.io/v1
 kind: MachineRegistration